2023 Startup CEO Salary Analysis

 Last year, we analyzed data from 125 startups to find that the average 2018 salary for a startup CEO was $130,000.
 This year, we expanded the data to over 200 of our seed and venture-backed clients and found that in 2019, CEO salaries rose to an average of $142,000 annually, nearly a 10% increase.

-The startups we used to determine this figure have raised collectively more than $2B in funding.
+The companies we used to determine this figure have raised collectively more than $2B in funding.
 They span the “typical” range of U.S. startup industries including biotech, eCommerce, fintech, hardware, SaaS and more.
 As we found last year, the highest-paid CEOs fell predominantly into the healthcare and biotech categories.

 As financial and accounting consultants to hundreds of funded startups, we are regularly asked by our clients to help them benchmark their companies’ metrics.
 And, not surprisingly, compensation is one of the most frequent questions.
 We hope this data will help other early-stage businesses prepare their budgets!